Tracing the simulated high-redshift circum-galactic medium with Lyman alpha emission: Methods

 \subsubsection{Radiation and thermochemistry}

 To represent the locally produced ultraviolet (UV) radiation field, we employ three discrete radiation bins, with frequencies bracketed by the ionization energies of hydrogen and helium, including both the first and second ionization state.
-Full non-equilibrium interactions between UV photons, hydrogen and helium are modelled as described in \cite{Rosdahl15}, including the effects of photo-ionization, heating and momentum transfer.
+Full non-equilibrium interactions between ionizing UV photons, hydrogen and helium are modelled on the fly as described in \cite{Rosdahl13,Rosdahl15}, including the effects of photo-ionization, heating and momentum transfer.
+The gas temperature and ionization states of hydrogen and helium are all tracked and updated accordingly.
 Radiation advection is subcycled relative to the hydrodynamical timestep, and we use a reduced speed of light approximation with an effective advection velocity of $1/80$ times the true speed of light.
 As described in \cite{Rosdahl18}, we use \bpass stellar evolution models \cite[][]{Elridge08} to set the input spectral energy distribution of star particles.
 We use \bpass version 2.0 \cite[][]{Elridge16,Stanway16} which assumes a $100 \, \%$ binary fraction.
-Since our zoom-in simulation targets only a single galaxy, we include the effects of a homogeneous evolving ultraviolet background (UVB) radiation field, in addition to the radiation provided by local sources.
+Since our zoom-in simulation targets only a single galaxy, we include the effects of a homogeneous evolving ultraviolet background (UVB) radiation field, in addition to the radiation provided by local stellar sources.
 We adopt the model for the UVB from \cite{FaucherGiguere09}, but apply a self-shielding correction that exponentially damps the UVB intensity for gas cells with $n_{\mathrm{H}} > 10^{-2} \, \mathrm{cm^{-3}}$ \cite[][]{FaucherGiguere10,Rosdahl12}.

 In addition to the full non-equilibrium thermochemistry solved for hydrogen and helium, metal line cooling is modelled for gas with temperature $T>10^4 \, \mathrm{K}$ using \cloudy \cite[][]{Ferland98}, assuming ionization equilibrium with a \cite{Haardt96} UVB (and so is not modelled self-consistently with the non-equilibrium hydrogen and helium thermochemistry).
 For $T < 10^4 \, \mathrm{K}$ we apply fine structure cooling rates from \cite{rosen95}.